azminewasi/CIOL-website-template/README.md

 # Personal Website Template

 ## Overview
-This template is designed for CIOL (Computational Intelligence and Operations Lab) members to showcase their work, achievements, and publications.
+This single page website template is designed for CIOL (Computational Intelligence and Operations Lab) members to showcase their work, achievements, and publications.
 It provides an easy-to-navigate, responsive platform for sharing your professional profile, news, updates, and research.
 This website template is developed by [*Azmine Toushik Wasi*](https://azminewasi.github.io/).

 A live version of the site can be visible at : [rafia-islam.github.io](https://rafia-islam.github.io/)

 ## Sections
+All changes can be done in `index.html` file, as it is a light-weight single page website.
+For design and colors, change in `css\main.css` file.
+Images and fonts can be changed in the `resources` folder.

 ### 1. **Header**
 - **Description**: Displays the member's name, a professional title or role, and a brief tagline.